No win no fee injury claims - is there a catch?

 Hidden and unexpected Fees

-A surprising example of such a hidden fee can occur when a solicitor advises the client to drop a case and the claimant chooses to pursue the case with a different solicitor.
+A surprising example of such a hidden fee can occur when a solicitor advises the client to drop a case, and the claimant chooses to pursue the case with a different solicitor.
 If the second solicitor wins the case, the claimant may then find themselves liable to pay a success fee to both the original solicitor and subsequent solicitor.

-Other costs may apply if:
+With some no win, no fee agreements costs may apply if:

 - the solicitor advises acceptance of a settlement offer but the claimant refuses